 The speartooths seemed to eat animals lower in the food chain (aka "lower trophic levels"), which they targeted on the "benthos" (meaning they hunted animals that live on the river bottom and in the sandy substrate).
 Whereas bull sharks consumed higher trophic-level prey from both the river and marine habitats (Dwyer et al, 2020).

-As euryhaline sharks come into close contact with human activity, they are especially vulnerable to human disturbance.
-Whatsmore, their restricted ranges can mean they are not able to evade human-induced pressures.
-Coupled with their limited range, this species will be under serious threat from human disturbance in the river systems that are so important for their breeding.
-As the speartooth is currently classified as 'endangered' by the International Union for the Conservation of Nature (IUCN), and is considered 'critically endangered' in Australia, so protection to preserve these critical habitats will be vital to ensure their survival.
+As speartooth sharks have such a specialised habitat preference in these rivers, they are likely not able to evade these human-induced pressures.
+Coupled with their small range, this means that this species will be under serious threat from human disturbance in the river systems that are so important for their breeding.
+As the speartooth is flagged as Endangered by the International Union for the Conservation of Nature (IUCN), and is considered Critically Endangered in Australia, protection to preserve these critical habitats will be vital to ensure their survival (Ward & Larson, 2012).

 Dwyer RG, Campbell HA, Cramp RL, Burke CL, Micheli-Campbell MA, Pillans RD, Lyon BJ & Franklin CE (2020).
 Niche partitioning between river shark species is driven by seasonal fluctuations in environmental salinity.
 Functional Ecology, 1–16.
+Access online.

 Ward S & Larson H (2012).
 Threatened species of the northern territory: Speartooth shark (Bizant River shark) Glyphis glyphis.
 Northern Terrirtory Government.
 Access online.